 Locate the component that you want to edit Telemetry streams for.
-Select the component to open detailed information about the component in the right panel details tab - Component details.
-See the screenshot below:
+Click on the component to open the Component Details pane on the right of the screen - see the screenshot below:

 This displays the details of the component, such as Properties, Health status, and Telemetry.

 Components can have multiple Telemetry streams.
 They are presented in a column, so not all of them are visible at first.
 Let's say that instead of

 PacketsReceivedRateright after the

 basic_healthstream.
 Click on the triple dots menu in the top-right corner of the